diosamuel/blog.riset.tech/src/content/blog/markov-chain-generator/index.md

 ---
-title: "Let we combine keyboard Recomendation with LLM so its actually understand what the hell you writing [DRAFT]"
+title: "Let's Combine Keyboard Recommendations with LLMs so They Actually Understand What the Hell You’re Writing [DRAFT]"
 description: "Markov Model"
 date: "October 11 2025"
 ---